28-Year-Old Left Wing – Detroit Red Wings

 Eric Tangradi Contract Information:

-Signed a contract with Winnipeg in July of 2013.
+Signed a two-year, two-way contract extension with the Red Wings in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Eric Tangradi – simply subscribe now.